arslan-butt/yii2-starter-kit/README.md

 # Yii2 starter kit with RESTful api module

-This is starter kit for yii2 with RESTful api module, backend module and frontend module
+This is Yii2 start application template with RESTful api module, backend module and frontend module.

-This is Yii2 start application template.

 It was created and developing as a fast start for building an advanced sites based on Yii2.

 It covers typical use cases for a new project and will help you not to waste your time doing the same work in every project

-## Before you start
-Please, consider helping project via [contributions](https://github.com/trntv/yii2-starter-kit/issues) or [donations](#donations).

 ## TABLE OF CONTENTS
 - [Demo](#demo)